 Degree requirements

-Nine to 15 semester hours each semester; total semester hours 72 to 82 hours
+Nine to 15 semester hours each semester; 70 total semester hours

 • Costume Design I